robertmcc/100-lines-or-less-js/realtime-collaborative-mapping/README.md

 You can test this out yourself by opening up the same URL in two different browsers. **Better still**, copy the URL and share with your friends!

+## What next?

+* Security - Firebase provides an authentication mechanism which isn't in use in this application.
+* Clean the code - Wow, it's tough getting all that functionality into 100 lines of JS
+* Share the same map between groups - at the moment everybody on the map edits at the same time.
+It would be nice to be able to share the same map but with a unique ID which represents your version of the map.
+* Versioning and edit history - easily acheived and definitely nice to have.
+* Select, edit and delete individual graphics.
+* Auto URL shortening - nicer for sharing.

 ## References

 * ESRI